 In addition to the clubs already listed in the PE section, we offer photography and ICT after school clubs.

 Our breakfast club is open from 7:45 until the start of school and is open to all ages.
 The food provided is in line with our healthy eating policy and provides excellent value for money.
 The cost is £2.50 per day per child.
 Children from Reception to Year 6 are welcome to use this facility on a regular, temporary or a one-off basis.

 This is a privately run club located in the SPARC building adjacent to the school and caters for children aged 4 to 11 from 3:30 – 6:00pm.
 Please contact Patsie Ostler for further information (tel: 01954 201079).

 The school has an active PTA and all parents are automatically members.
 A committee is elected at the Annual General Meeting, the date of which is communicated via the PTA newsletter.

 The governing body works closely with the Headteacher in the leadership and management of the school.
-It meets regularly during the term with additional committee meetings to discuss individual areas e.g. Attainment and Achievement, health and safety, premises, school development, finance, inclusion and personnel.
+It meets regularly during the term with additional committee meetings to discuss individual areas including attainment and achievement, health and safety, premises, school development, finance, inclusion, ICT (computing) and personnel.
 The minutes of governing body meetings are available to parents on request.